damian-tomczak/MusicPlayer/README.md

 # MusicPlayer
-Extension of the project to pass the subject "database".
+Extension of the project to pass the subject "databases".
 I have a plan to improve it at a later time.

 https://muzyka.damian-tomczak.pl